rydmike/flex_color_scheme/README.md

 error color as its error color.
 Without this modifier, toDark will also compute the error color for the dark scheme from the light scheme's error color.
 It will thus also change with the level adjustment.
 This is certainly also a usable option, but in this example we do not want this behavior.

-> The `defaultError` modifier creates a new copy of the object, where `error` color is null.
-> This causes the `toDark` method to skip it and keep it as null, it then gets the default Material error via
-> the `toTheme` method.
-For the custom `FlexSchemeColor` objects we made for example 4 and 5 we did not specify
-> any error color, so they are already `null` and get the default fixed Material error in dark mode anyway.
-> However, the built-in schemes do specify their error color for both their light and dark schemes, mostly they use
-> the same Material default error color, but some red colored schemes use the high contrast Material error
-> color.
-Because the light error color is defined, if we do not want `toDark` to compute a dark scheme error color that
-> changes with the level, we can modify its value to null before `toDark` is used.

 ```dart
      darkTheme: useToThemeMethod